LokeshNaganaboina/Movie-Recommender/README.md

 # Content Based Movie Recommender Using Machine Learning

 This project features a content-based movie recommendation system leveraging data from TMDB (The Movie Database).
 The system, deployed with Streamlit, provides users with tailored recommendations for their top 5 movie picks.
-Highlights include proficiency in content-based filtering, data acquisition, and web app development.